DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Conclusions

 \section{Conclusions}

 We presented a new learning-based pipeline for automatic sharp feature detection from sampled 3D data.
-Our approach is based on training and comparing different methods on a dataset annotated with distance-to-feature information, derived from the ABC 3D dataset.
-Our method works on patches sampled from the input shape, with the results of predictions combined together as a postprocess.
-We demonstrate that the CNN-based model operating on regularly sampled range images, when such images are available or can be obtained from input data by resampling, is an efficient predictor for distance-to-feature fields from which sharp feature lines can be extracted.
-The model is also the most robust with respect to input noise.
-A somewhat surprising observation is that training a regression model benefits from using a Histogram Loss.
-At the same time, providing additional inputs, or including additional outputs in training, did not result in improved accuracy either for image-based or point-based networks, except adding VCM as input to DGCNN.
-We compared our results to recent learning-based methods and a representative high-quality traditional method, demonstrating quantitative and qualitative improvements over these approaches.
+Our approach is based on training and comparing different methods on a dataset annotated with distance-to-feature information derived from the ABC dataset of 3D CAD models.
+Our method works on patches sampled from the input shape, with predictions combined in a postprocessing step.

+We demonstrate that the CNN-based model operating on regularly sampled range images, when such images are available as an input or via resampling the input, is an efficient predictor for distance-to-feature fields.
+The image-based CNN model is also the most robust to input noise in our experiments.
+A somewhat surprising observation is that training a regression model benefits from using a histogram loss.
+At the same time, providing additional inputs, or including additional outputs in training, did not lead to significant improvements in accuracy either for image- or for point-based networks, except adding VCM as input to DGCNN.